fisheries.RmdThis vignette discusses the use of an alternative parameterization of

 predicted CPUE biomass to be harvested.

-continues for as many rows as are in newdata
+continues for as many rows as are in newdata.
+Thus, this

 procedure assumes that all lags are present, evenly spaced, and in order